heckert/example-project/README.md

-Minimal Example Project
+Minimal Project Template
 ==============================

-Based on the cookiecutter project template and adapted to suit my own preferences.
+A minimal template to start from when working on data science projects.

 <p><small>Project based on the <a target="_blank" href="https://drivendata.github.io/cookiecutter-data-science/">cookiecutter data science project template</a>. #cookiecutterdatascience</small></p>